theJoeverse/DoodleCook/UPDATING.md

-Rename the /doodlecook.pmp to /archives/dc{version name(youll find this by opening the game and pressing V)}
+Download and delete the first doodlecook.pmp.
+Rename it to /archives/dc{version name, found by pressing V in game} and then...

 Upload your new version as /doodlecook.pmp